MartinAlejandroBaer/AAS-PythonOPCUA-for-OPCUA-Nodeset2/README.md

     asyncio.run(main(), debug=True)
 ```
 ## Important notes
-- The required files to execute the above mentioned codes are contained within the folder "examples".
+- The required files to execute the above mentioned codes are contained within the folder "examples"
 - The variables exposed with two above presented codes are read-only.
-In order to be able to edit them from different clients check the "examples" folder.
+In order to be able to edit them from different clients check the "examples" folder
-- The deployed **Asset Administration Shells** corresponds to **Version 2.0**.
+- The deployed **Asset Administration Shells** corresponds to **Version 2.0**